Rhonda Lyne, Executive Director

 University of Kansas Medical Center

-K. Allen Greiner, MD, MPH is currently Professor and Vice Chair of the Department of Family Medicine at the University of Kansas Medical Center (KUMC) in Kansas City, Kansas.
-He directs the department’s Research Division.
-He completed an undergraduate degree in Anthropology from Brown University and medical school and a Family Medicine residency at the University of Kansas.
+Dr. Greiner, MD, MPH is currently Vice Chair and Nason Family Endowed Professor of Family Medicine and Community Health, University of Kansas Medical Center Health Officer, Unified Government Wyandotte County Kansas City Kansas Public Health Department He completed an undergraduate degree in Anthropology from Brown University and medical school and a Family Medicine residency at the University of Kansas.
 He is a practicing family physician and is the Medical Officer for the Kansas City, Kansas, Wyandotte County Unified Government Health Department.
 Since 2002 he has been one of two primary faculty advisors to the Jaydoc Free Clinic, a medical student run clinic for the uninsured in Kansas City.
 He directs the Kansas Patients and Providers Engaged in Prevention Research (KPPEPR) Network.
 This primary care practice-based research network serves as an important research laboratory for health studies and projects in rural and urban safety-net clinics across the state of Kansas.
 Over the last decade the KPPEPR Network has been the primary recruitment setting for four separate National Institutes of Health (NIH) R01 intervention studies and an ongoing multi-year comparative effectiveness trial of weight loss strategies in rural Primary care (PCORI funded, C. Befort, PI).
 In August 2017, he completed work after seven years of funding on an NIH U54 award supporting the Kansas Community Cancer Disparities Network.
 This Community Networks Program Center grant from the National Cancer Institute worked with Latinos and American Indians across the region and was one of 23 cancer health disparities centers across the US.
 He has also directed the community engagement program (the Community Partnership for Health) for the past seven years in Frontiers, the KUMC Clinical Translational Science Award Program.
 Through this program he leads efforts to expand community-based research and to assure a strong infrastructure and community input into KUMC’s bioscience activities.
 He has received federal and foundation grant support to study health information technology, health disparities, chronic disease management, health literacy, and patient health risk behavior in rural and underserved community settings.

 Midwest Music Foundation has a volunteer Staff and Board.